bgp/stayrtr/README.md

 If you do not want to use Docker, please go to the next section.

 If you have **Docker**, you can start StayRTR with `docker run -ti -p 8082:8082 bgp/stayrtr` someday when it has been built.
-The containers contain Cloudflare's public signing key and an testing ECDSA private key for the SSH server.

-It will automatically download Cloudflare's (thanks Cloudflare!) prefix list and use the public key to validate it.

 You can now use any CLI attributes as long as they are after the image name: